vinothkumar437/k8s-on-OSP/README.md

 <p>It groups containers that make up an application into logical units for easy management and discovery.</p>

 <h3>Deploying Kubernetes on OpenStack</h3>
-<p>Once you have OpenStack environment configured, deploying OpenShift will be done using a simple three-step phased approach.</p>
+<p>Once you have OpenStack environment configured, deploying k8s will be done using a simple three-step phased approach.</p>

 <li><b>Step 1:</b> Deploy k8s Infrastructure using Heat and Ansible.</li>
 <li><b>Step 2:</b> Install k8s using Ansible.</li>